 “I’m telling you Joshua, they had given her some pain medication and she sounded a little loopy.
 I wouldn’t put too much stock in what she said.”

 “Spit it out Thomas.
 What else did she say?”

-“She said that she was sleeping, she felt a sharp pain in her stomach and opened her eyes to see Nicole standing over her.
+“She said that she was sleeping, felt a sharp pain in her stomach, and opened her eyes to see Nicole standing over her.
 Said she thought Nicole had something in her hand but she couldn’t be sure.
-She warned her off of checking into her past.”
+Nicole warned her off of checking into her past.”